Hostile Activism: Hostile Tactics or Hostile Hedge Funds?

 44 Pages Posted: 11 Apr 2017 Last revised: 31 Dec 2022

 Date Written: August 14, 2017

-I examine reputation building by activist hedge funds and document two new findings regarding hostile activism.
+This research examines reputation building by activist hedge funds and provides two new findings regarding hostile activism.
 First, there is evidence of a permanent reputation effect to hostile activism.
-Activist hedge funds that have engaged in hostile tactics, receive on average a 3% higher CAR [-10,+10] on their subsequent non-hostile campaigns, compared to hedge funds that have never engaged in hostile tactics.
-This abnormal return is positively related to the level of hostile reputation of the activist hedge fund.
-Second, I find that activist hedge funds with higher hostile reputation modify their non-hostile activism style to engage “hostile-like” targets and pursue “hostile-like” objectives, but withhold the use of explicitly hostile tactics.
-These findings imply that 1) hedge funds are able to build a hostile reputation using their past engagement tactics and that 2) market participants perceive and value such reputation as evidenced by the higher announcement return observed in the hedge fund’s targets.
+Activist hedge funds that previously engaged in hostile tactics receive on average a 3% higher CAR [-10,+10] on their subsequent non-hostile campaigns, compared to hedge funds that have not previously engaged in hostile tactics.
+This abnormal return is positively related to the level of the hostile reputation of the activist hedge fund.
+Second, results indicate that activist hedge funds with higher hostile reputations modify their non-hostile activism style to engage “hostile-like” targets and pursue “hostile-like” objectives but withhold the use of explicitly hostile tactics.
+These findings imply that (1) hedge funds can build a hostile reputation using their past engagement tactics and (2) market participants perceive and value such reputation as evidenced by the higher announcement return observed in subsequent targets.

 Keywords: Hedge Fund Activism, Hostile Activism, Activist Hedge Fund Returns, Hostile Reputation

 JEL Classification: G12, G13

 Suggested Citation: Suggested Citation